daddel80/notepadpp-multireplace/README.md

 - **Color-Coded Matches** — When using the replacement list, each search term is highlighted in its own distinct color (up to 28 colors).
 This visual distinction makes it easy to identify which list entry produced each match.
 - **Double-Click Navigation** — Double-click any result line to open the file and jump to the exact match position.
 - **Navigate via Matches Column** — After a Find All, double-click the **Matches** count of any list entry to jump to its next match in the editor.
 Navigation starts from the current cursor position in the Search Results Window and wraps to the first match at the end.
-- **Context Menu** — Right-click to access options like Copy Lines, Copy Paths, Open Selected Files, Fold/Unfold All, and Clear Results.
+- **Context Menu** — Right-click to access options like Copy Lines, Copy Paths, Open Selected Files, Fold/Unfold All, Collapse to File List, and Clear Results.
+- **Collapse to File List** — Folds every search block down to its file names and hit counts, giving a quick overview of which files matched without the individual hit lines.
+Previously collapsed blocks are left untouched.
 - **Persistent Results** — By default, new searches append to existing results, allowing you to accumulate findings.
 Enable "Purge on new search" in the context menu to clear previous results automatically.
 - **Word Wrap** — Toggle word wrap via the context menu for long lines.